Skip to main content

 You made this place feel less temporary to me, and I will carry that kindness into the next chapter.

 Close with a realistic way to stay connected.
-Avoid promises you cannot keep, but make the intention clear enough to feel reassuring.
+Avoid promises you can’t keep, but make your intention clear enough to feel reassuring.

 See the close